 But hold on!
 I put a question mark on "Why not wait for Bank Holiday bargain prices?".
 So what am I questioning?
-The prices or the waiting?.....Well both actually!!.
-These days you do not have to wait for prices to drop before getting a bargain.....if you know of a Computer Fair in your area.
+The prices or the waiting?.....Well both actually!
+These days you do not have to wait for prices to drop, on a bank holiday or otherwise, before getting a bargain.....if you know of a Computer Fair in your area.

 Each Saturday (or Sunday) the traders set up their stall(s) in order for you to save a small fortune and for them to make a small profit.
 In the middle of the week many traders work in their shops but do not get the kind of customer base they get at the computer fair, hence one reason why they can offer big discounts - They order in bulk knowing that they can sell it to the hundreds, if not thousands, of customers that will attend the computer fair throughout the day.
 Another reason is because they have low running costs - They are not paying a shop ground rent, only a stall day-rent.

 A Compatible Black printer ink cartridge tends not to be as dark (jet black) as an Original Black printer ink cartridge.
 It tends to be more of a charcoal black or very dark brown, depending on the actual ink cartridge of course.
 Also, some compatible black printer ink cartridges are filled with dye as opposed to real/genuine ink.
 This applies to compatible Colour printer ink cartridges as well.
 With compatible colour printer ink cartridges RED tends to be red when printed whereas original colour printer ink cartridges should print the shade of red when printed (i.e Cardinal Red, Blood Red and so on).
-This applies to other colours as well.
-Therefore.
-If you only use your printer for quick printouts (i.e a quick printout of a webpage) I would suggest buying/trying compatible ink cartridges and only use your original ink cartridges for Photographs and Important Documents for example.
+This applies to other colours too.
+Therefore, if you only use your printer for quick printouts (i.e a quick printout of a web page) I would suggest buying/trying compatible ink cartridges and only use your original ink cartridges for Photographs and Important Documents for example.
 Ink Cartridges can easily be swapped over these days.

 |Computer Fair||Address||Telephone||Opening Hours||Parking||Website|